stormbl8/onetimeshare/README.md

 ## Features

 - **One-time message sharing:** Messages self-destruct after a single view.
+- **Configurable max views:** Set a limit on how many times a link can be viewed before it's destroyed.
+- **Email confirmation for burn-on-read:** Optionally send an email to the sender when a message is viewed and destroyed.
 - **End-to-end encryption:** Messages are encrypted in the browser and can only be decrypted by the recipient with the link.
 The server never sees the plaintext message.
 - **Expiration time:** Set how long the link remains valid.
 - **Multi-language support:** English, Turkish, and German.